bryanapperson/blog/content/musings/the-odyssey/index.md

 hurry to return home.
 Eventually, with the help of the Phaeacians, a lawful people, he returns home.
 There he restores the law and regains marital unity.

+## Penelope

-Penelope is the anti-Clytaemestra, standing by her family against suitors rather than betraying them; she is everything Helen is not.
+Penelope is the anti-[Clytaemestra](/musings/agamemnon/#clytaemestra), standing by her family against suitors rather than betraying them; she is everything Helen is not.
 She is the ideal wife, as seen by Agamemnon in Hades, loyal, long-suffering, wise, holding the walls against the dissolution of hearth and home.
 She is faithful and sacrifices endlessly to defend Telemachus, spending twenty years of her prime with a missing husband.

+## Telemachus

 Telemachus provides the prototypical coming of age story.
 From a boy, he grows into a lethal force and devises a plan to seize the reins of manhood.
 He becomes